G20: Interrelated themes

-G20 Engagement Groups
+G20 engagement groups

-The G20 Engagement Groups are independent collectives that are led by organisations of the host country.
+The G20 engagement groups and pre-conferences are independent collectives that are led by organisations of the host country.
 They represent a diverse group of stakeholders and work collectively to develop non-binding policy recommendations formally submitted to the G20 leaders for consideration.

-For the 2022 G20 hosted by Indonesia, there are 10 Engagement Groups formed to facilitate independent stakeholders in developing proposals and policy recommendations for G20 leaders.
+For the 2022 G20 hosted by Indonesia, there are 10 engagement groups formed to facilitate independent stakeholders in developing proposals and policy recommendations for G20 leaders.

+Startup20 and other few engagement groups initiated under the G20 India Presidency of 2023.

 Influence and accountability

 The G20's prominent membership gives it a strong input on global policy despite lacking any formal ability to enforce rules.
 There are disputes over the legitimacy of the G20, and criticisms of its organisation and the efficacy of its declarations.

 The G20's transparency and accountability have been questioned by critics, who call attention to the absence of a formal charter and the fact that the most important G20 meetings are closed-door.
 In 2001, the economist Frances Stewart proposed an Economic Security Council within the United Nations as an alternative to the G20.
 In such a council, members would be elected by the General Assembly based on their importance to the world economy, and the contribution they are willing to provide to world economic development.

 The cost and extent of summit-related security is often a contentious issue in the hosting country, and G20 summits have attracted protesters from a variety of backgrounds, including information activists, opponents of fractional-reserve banking and anti-capitalists.
 In 2010, the Toronto G20 summit sparked mass protests and rioting, leading to the largest mass arrest in Canada's history.

+In 2025, the G20 was hosted for the first time on the African Continent under the South African presidency.
+Donald Trump, however, declared the South Africa “should not even be” in the G20 and announced a boycott of the summit, falsely accusing South Africa of "white genocide."
+The President of Argentina, Javier Milei announced he would join the boycott.
+With the Presidents of China and Mexico also not planning to come, the G20 faced questions about its influence going into the first and only African-hosted G20 summit.